-A native of Poland, Kasia studied law and cultural science in Germany and currently lives in Berlin advising technology startups on Product and Management.
+A native of Poland, Kasia studied law and cultural science in Germany and currently lives in Berlin building a media technology startup for audio.
 Previously she worked as Advisor and Product Manager for Wikimedia Germany, an organisation promoting open knowledge and supporting Wikipedia and other Wikimedia projects.
-She is passionate about new forms of media, technology and digital rights activism.
+She is passionate about media, technology and digital rights activism.
 Kasia tweets at @kaodro.

 Latest posts by Kasia Odrozek